Europe-Action

-Europe-Action was a far-right white nationalist and euro-nationalist magazine and movement, founded by Dominique Venner in 1963 and active until 1966.
+Europe-Action was a far-right and euro-nationalist magazine and movement, founded by Dominique Venner in 1963 and active until 1966.
 Distancing itself from pre-WWII fascist ideas such as anti-intellectualism, anti-parliamentarianism and traditional French nationalism, Europe-Action promoted a pan-European nationalism based on the "Occident"—or the "white peoples"— and a social Darwinism escorted by racialism, labeled "biological realism".
 These theories, along with the meta-political strategy of Venner, influenced young Europe-Action journalist Alain de Benoist and are deemed conducive to the creation of GRECE and the Nouvelle Droite in 1968.

 History

 Background: 1958–1962

-In his 1962 manifesto titled Pour une critique positive ("For a positive critique") that he wrote while in prison, former Jeune Nation member Dominique Venner abandoned the myth of the coup de force, convinced that a political revolution would not be able to happen before a cultural one.
-The latter could be achieved via the public promotion of nationalist ideas until they achieve popular support.
-For Venner, intellectual persuasion and violence both had their place; but his movement had to favor ideas over action.
-He also aimed at removing "old ideas" from pre-WWII nationalism and fascism, such as anti-parliamentarianism, anti-intellectualism, or a form of patriotism reduced to the boundaries of the nation-state.
-The text was deemed influential in nationalist circles, François Duprat describing For a positive critique as their equivalent of What is to be Done?, a political pamphlet written by Lenin 16 years before the Bolshevik Revolution.
-They held an ambiguous view of Nazism, Europe-Action stating via Maurice Bardèche that "next to genial intuitions, Hitler made mistakes", which "are largely due to a lack of established doctrinal foundations".
+In his 1962 manifesto Pour une critique positive ("For a Positive Critique"), written while he was in prison, former Jeune Nation member Dominique Venner rejected the myth of a coup de force, convinced that political revolution was impossible before a cultural revolution occurred.
+He believed that this cultural transformation could be achieved by publicly promoting nationalist ideas until they gained widespread support.
+Venner held that both intellectual persuasion and violence had their roles, but his movement needed to prioritize ideas over action.
+He also sought to remove the "old ideas" associated with pre‑World War II nationalism and fascism—such as anti-parliamentarianism, anti-intellectualism, and a form of patriotism limited solely to the nation-state.

+The text became influential in nationalist circles, with François Duprat comparing For a Positive Critique to Lenin's What is to be Done?, a political pamphlet written 16 years before the Bolshevik Revolution.
+These nationalists maintained an ambiguous view of Nazism; Europe-Action, for example, quoted Maurice Bardèche as saying that "next to genial intuitions, Hitler made mistakes," attributing these errors to a "lack of established doctrinal foundations."

-They were also influenced by the "Manifesto of the Class of '60", published three years before the founding of Europe-Action, in which the pro-colonial founders of the Federation of Nationalist Students (FEN) committed themselves to "action of profound consequence", as opposed to the "sterile activism" of street violence alone previously promoted by Jeune Nation in the 1950s.
-While still deeply committed to the cause of French Algeria, the members of Europe-Action chose to take into account the new world emerging from decolonization and the consolidation of the French Fifth Republic.
-They consequently tried to theorize a radical right ideology based on materials other than Vichy nostalgia and Catholic traditionalism.
+The group was further influenced by the Manifesto of the Class of '60, published three years before Europe-Action was founded.
+In that manifesto, the pro-colonial founders of the Federation of Nationalist Students (FEN) committed themselves to "action of profound consequence", as opposed to the "sterile activism" of mere street violence that Jeune Nation had promoted in the 1950s.
+Although Europe-Action members remained deeply committed to the cause of French Algeria, they also recognised the emerging world shaped by decolonisation and the consolidation of the French Fifth Republic.
+As a result, they sought to develop a radical right ideology based on elements beyond Vichy nostalgia and Catholic traditionalism.